Veronica and Lars Bane Foundation CIO

 • Demonstrate transformative potential - The foundation seeks projects that will create opportunities “otherwise out of reach” for beneficiaries

-• Emphasize local expertise - Organizations with established community access and field-specific expertise align with the foundation's investment philosophy
+• Emphasise local expertise - Organisations with established community access and field-specific expertise align with the foundation's investment philosophy

-• Scale is flexible - The portfolio ranges from major institutions to community projects, so organization size is less important than effectiveness and ambition
+• Scale is flexible - The portfolio ranges from major institutions to community projects, so organisation size is less important than effectiveness and ambition

 • Geographic alignment matters - Current focus areas include Nepal, South Africa, Kenya, and UK/Europe, plus select other developing countries

-• Patient capital approach - As a young foundation (established 2019) with growing assets, they appear to be building a strategic portfolio rather than responding to applications
+• Patient capital approach - As a foundation established in 2018, they appear to be building a strategic portfolio rather than responding to applications

 🎯 You've done the research.
 Now write an application they can't refuse.